I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 Traditional Experience

-1. Ask AI a question
+1. Ask a question to AI

-2. Get a response with a code block
+2. Get a response with code blocks

 3. Copy the code